BenderRobotics/brest/technical-debt.md

 The currently implemented `get_status()` in Tenma is not easily transferable across resources. (i.e. supplies.Tenma -> supplies.MP71)
 Though it is possible to achieve similar behavior in different supplies, the commands and returned values from each supply may be different.

+## Inconsitent resource identification

+The logic in `print_available()` creates indexes for resources on the fly.
+These indexes are directly used in the `construct_available(index)` method.
+This could lead to unexpected behaviour for the users, as these indexes are not persistent and change across multiple runs with disconnects and resource constructions between the respective calls.

+It would be better if the resource indexes were consistent across the whole session.
+Therefore, should any changes occur between calls, the indexes of the resources listed would remain the same.

+The implementation would require keeping tracks of all available/taken resources across the session and generating consistent indexes for each of the resources.